ag48665/tcga-lung-rnaseq-analysis/README.md

 ---

 ## Biological Interpretation

-Tumour samples exhibit a distinct gene expression profile compared to normal lung tissue.
+Tumor samples displayed a markedly distinct transcriptomic profile compared with normal lung tissue.

-The large number of dysregulated genes reflects major alterations in cancer-related pathways, particularly proliferation, metabolism, and cell-cycle regulation.
+Several highly dysregulated genes identified in this analysis have previously been associated with cell-cycle progression, proliferation, DNA repair, and tumor development.

+The observed expression patterns are consistent with known molecular characteristics of lung squamous cell carcinoma and highlight the value of RNA-seq in cancer biomarker discovery.

 ---